Skip to main content

 Fundamentals

 You may feel a subtle but persistent shift in your mental landscape.
 The world can seem muted, your internal drive softened, and your emotional responses less predictable.
 These experiences are valid and often have a tangible biological basis.
-Understanding the connection between hormonal systems and is a critical step in addressing these feelings.
+Understanding the connection between hormonal systems and brain function is a critical step in addressing these feelings.

 The endocrine system, which governs hormones, is intricately wired into the brain’s communication network, and when one part of this integrated system is adjusted, the effects can ripple through your sense of well-being.